adamsilver/fdpb/07-a-filter-form.md

 ![Clicking a filter refreshes the page immediately.
 If I want to select other filters, I have to click and refresh again.](./images/07/interactive-filter.png)

-One disadvantage is that each click causes a page refresh, which is particularly frustrating if users are likely to choose several filters.
+One disadvantage is that each click causes a page refresh, which can cause frustration due to lag and getting scrolled back to the top of the page.
+Something that will happen every time the user selects a filter.
+This is especially problematic for keyboard users as they'll have to tab back to where they were.

 ### Batch Filters

-Batch filters work by letting users choose a number of different filters, and then submitting them in one fell swoop.
+Batch filters work by letting users set a number of options before submitting and reloading the page (see above).
 One advantage of this approach is that it’s faster, as users just make one request for several filters.

 ![Clicking a filter selects the checkbox.
 I can choose as many as I want and submit them together by pressing “Apply filters”.](./images/07/batch-filter.png)